harisraharjo/ahp-topsis/README.md

 # AHP-TOPSIS
-A tool to solve MCDM problems with the help of AHP & TOPSIS
+A tool to solve MCDM problems using AHP & TOPSIS

 # !
 Under Construction !